ably/ably-dotnet/examples/NotificationsPublisher/Readme.md

 When you run the app for the first time you will be asked to enter an Ably `key` which will be saved in a file called `key.secret` in the current directory.
 Once the key is entered and stored the app can:
-- Connect to ably
+- Connect to Ably
 - Disconnect
-- View ably logs
+- View Ably logs
 - Send messages to a channel

 ### Sending